 It’s possible for large companies to keep the same level of simplicity no matter how many accounts/locations/listings they have.
 Google enabled bulk upload and verification feature so you can easily handle hundreds of business listings.
 This method is preferable if you have more than 10 accounts to deal with.
 Also, it’s not for businesses that offer services or for agencies that manage multiple clients.

-Just like with ordinary Google My Business account, you are setting up the main profile.
+Just like with an ordinary Google My Business account, you are setting up the main profile.
 With the exception that this time you need to use the “Import locations” option.
 After that, you will acquire a template to fill in with all the information about each of your listings.
 Once everything is inside the proper fields you will upload the file using “Select file to import”.
 That’s it.
 If there are any errors, Google will let you know so you can fix them.
 Be aware though, that you will need to fix those errors manually.
 Now, all that is left to do is to verify your listings.

 To do this, you will need the next information about each listing: